The Smoke That Thunders

 Highlights of recent exhibitions include ‘Crying like a fire in the sun”, Workplace, London (2024, solo); ‘Slow Motion’, Des Bains, London (2023, duo); ‘Slivers in the Void’, Mamoth, London (2023, group); ‘Add More Fuel To Your Life’, Sim Smith, London (2023, solo); ‘Inside Out’, The Artist Room, London (2022, group).

-Sign up for the preview or request more info at info@tubecontemporary.com
+Request more info at info@tubecontemporary.com

 The Smoke That Thunders draws inspiration from genres including film, documentary, and literature, to convey our uncertain and estranged moment in time, that is consequential of unethical, self-serving consumer capitalism, corporate culture as well as neo-colonial projects run by global and multinational corporations, that spawn global ecological and environmental catastrophes through continuous deception and disinformation.
 Whether referencing the duplicitous multinational oil company Shell, its widespread exploitation of natural resources and its causal impact on affected regions and its indigenous peoples or questioning immoral and unethical branding strategies concerning the infamous Marlboro Man campaign, Boyla dives into the deceptive two-faced nature of global corporations and their campaigns.
 The combined outcome manifests itself as an alternative experience to reality: An un-worlding in which we renegotiate our manufactured perceptions of reality.